The beginning of the good news about Jesus the Messiah, the Son of God, 2 as it is written in Isaiah the prophet:

 Mark’s gospel was probably the first gospel written.
 It is the shortest of the four gospels and seems to have been intended as a sort of FAQ for Christians wanting to know more about the central figure of their faith.
 Mark doesn’t include a lot of details about Jesus’s life and teachings.
 He just gives the basic facts about Jesus’s ministry, his miracles and his death on the cross.

-There is a lot of talk, these days, about the War on Christmas by secular Grinches who are somehow offended when someone says “Merry Christmas”.
+There is a lot of talk, these days, about the War on Christmas, and I have written posts about the Secular Christmas Grinches who seem determined to ruin Christmas for everyone, or at least strip it of all meaning until it is a generic “Holiday”.
 As Christians, we should remember the importance of Christmas and should fight against the increasing marginalization of the Judeo-Christian worldview that this nation was founded upon.
 Still, we should also remember that Christ’s death and resurrection was the reason he came into the world.
 If Jesus is the reason for Christmas, Good Friday and Easter are the reason for Jesus.
 We should remember Christ on the cross as well as baby Jesus in the manger.